hschafer2017/HSCHAFER-Portfolio/README.md

 # Haley Schafer Portfolio
 Stream One Project: User-Centric Frontend Development - Code Institute

 This is my portfolio website to present to prospective employers.
 The portfolio highlights six projects that cover a range of technologies, as well as including a bit about myself, my coding skills, and a contact form.
+The contact form does not currently work, and it's just for presentation on the site.
 As I am bilingual, it has both an English and a French version.

 ## Demo